ark-lang/ark-docs/structures.md

 We can define a structure with the `struct` keyword, followed by a block that contains the types that the structure made up of.
-Note that an anonymous `struct` is not a statement, therefore it is not typically terminated with a semi-colon.
+Note that an anonymous `struct` is not a statement, thus it is not typically terminated with a semi-colon.
 In the example below, we terminate it the statement with a semi-colon, not the type (even though it may look like we do).